-For those who experience social anxiety, smoking beforehand allows them to actually enjoy themselves, instead of allowing their anxieties to keep them on high-alert.
+Consuming weed allows those who experience social anxiety to actually enjoy themselves, instead of allowing their anxieties to keep them on high-alert.

 For those with social anxiety who prefer to be alone or in the company of a small group of close friends, social situations involving a large group of people can be quite stressful.